 Was Jesus teaching that the government of a nation had no right to punish evil?
 The Apostle Paul did not think so.
 In his letter to the Christians in Rome he states that authorities have the right and responsibility to retaliate against evil (Romans 13:1, 3 - 4).
 Paul, in the chapter before Romans 13, parallels Jesus' words about not avenging ourselves (Romans 12:17, 19).

+The ultimate Bible meaning of the phrase 'eye for an eye' is straightforward.
 God will repay those who do wrong using the same principle of fairness expressed in his law (Matthew 7:2, Luke 6:38, Colossians 3:25, etc.).
 Governments, if they want to administer fair and just punishment, should also follow God's laws.
-In our daily, personal lives however we should not seek vengeance or seek to repay "eye for eye."
+In our daily, personal lives however we should not seek vengeance or seek to repay someone in the same way or magnitude they harmed us.
 As believers and children of God we are instructed to forgive and to follow the advice Paul wrote at the very end of Romans 12 to overcome evil with good (Romans 12:21).